Preparations Before Starting a Corporate Blog

-Each post should be tied to some hub(s), otherwise it will be left without attention.
+Each publication should be tied to some hub(s), otherwise it will be left without attention.
 Putting information in the wrong hub leads to a mess.
 So study the hubs to understand which one suits you best.
-Also see examples of posts in each of the hubs (especially top articles within the hub) where you are going to contribute — to be aware of what type of the content is written there and how the users react to it.
+Also see examples of publications in each of the hubs (especially top publications within the hub) where you are going to contribute — to be aware of what type of the content is written there and how the users react to it.

 Persumably one of your competitors is already blogging on Habr.
 Even if your rival's already "picked all the cherries", do not get upset — you can do better.
 But still spend time studying the activity of your competitors:

 what topics have they already covered, did they go in details and what quality did they manage to reach;

 how the audience reacted to these materials, which publications have been scored the highest;

 what did the audience write in the comments under the publications, did they ask any questions;